ajshedivy/ajshedivy/README.md

 ## hey there! 👋

 I'm Adam Shedivy - a software developer with a passion for open source and AI.
-I studied Computer Science and Data Science at UW-Madison.
-I am currently at IBM, where I focus on building enterprise open-source AI solutions for IBM Power Systems (IBM i).
+I studied Computer Science and Data Science at UW-Madison and am currently at IBM, where I focus on building open-source AI solutions for IBM Power Systems (IBM i).

 ### ✏️ Current Projects I'm contributing to: